MewesK/TwigSpreadsheetBundle/README.md

  * Office Open XML (.xlsx) Excel 2007 and above
  * BIFF 8 (.xls) Excel 97 and above
  * CSV
- * PDF (using tcPDF, DomPDF or mPDF, which need to be installed separately)
+ * PDF (using mPDF, which need to be installed separately)

 ## Software requirements